 Born in 1979 in Los Angeles, California.
 Lives and works in Brooklyn, New York.

 Sean Fader is a conceptual artist working in the media of photography, performance, social practice, and the Internet.
-His most recent project is 365 Profile Pics, an exploration of social media and online exchange.
-This year-long project culminates in an exhibition at the SPRING/BREAK Art Show 2017 with Denny Gallery.
+One of his most recent projects is 365 Profile Pics, an exploration of social media and online exchange.
+This year-long project culminated in an exhibition at the SPRING/BREAK Art Show 2017 with Denny Gallery.
 Fader’s other recent work, Backdrop for the Rebirth of the Collective Author was a response to Richard Prince, who reproduced a photograph from Instagram of Fader’s performance piece #wishingpelt for his exhibition at Gagosian.

 Sean Fader received his MFA from the School of the Art Institute of Chicago, his MA from the Maryland Institute College of Art in Baltimore, and his BFA from the New School in New York City.
 His work has been exhibited throughout the United States and internationally in Dubai, Canada, Mexico and England.
 Recent exhibitions and performances include On the Map at Denny Dimin Gallery Hong Kong (2019), 365 Profile Pics at the SPRING/BREAK Art show with Denny Dimin Gallery in NYC (2017), Facial Profiling at C24 Gallery in NYC (2017), and Drama Queer: seducing social change at the Queer Arts Festival in Vancouver (2016).
 Fader was named a NYFA Fellow in 2013 and A Blade of Grass Fellow for 2012-2013, and he received Magenta Foundation’s Flash Forward Award for Emerging Photographers in 2012.
 Fader has attended prestigious residencies at Bemis Center for the Contemporary Arts and Yaddo.
 He has received press coverage in MOMUS, Hyperallergic, Art F City, the Huffington Post, and Slate.com.